vapor-ware/synse-docs/docs/sdk/user/configuration.plugin.md

 - `./config/`
 - `/etc/synse/plugin/config/`

+Once a matching YAML file is found, it will attempt to load it as a plugin configuration and will not continue searching in any remaining paths.

 As plugins are intended to be run in a container, a custom configuration would need to be mounted in to one of the locations above, e.g.